 Gibanica is believed to originate in Serbia.
 Its name actually comes from the Serbian verb ‘gibati’, which means ‘to fold’ in English.
 You can have this dessert for breakfast or as a finisher for your dinner table.

 Cheese is an excellent choice for this dish if you love a creamy flavor.
 This dessert is the beloved sweet treat in many Balkan countries.
 Montenegrins usually add some confectioners sugar on top and pair the dessert with a cup of strong coffee.

 How about trying a wonderful Montenegro sweet course?
 When you need a quick snack or a lovely dessert for dinner, you will lose your head over this Heljdija.
 Customarily, the dish’s main ingredient is buckwheat with a gentle aroma.

-This dessert is like a pancake with plenty of layers.
+This H-something treat is like a pancake with plenty of layers.
 Buttery ingredients like Kaymak, milk, sour cream, and cheese are added to form an unforgettable paste for Heljdija.
 The layered structure of this dessert will hold the creamy paste.

 The cheese used should be the main ingredient providing fat for this treat.
 To make Heljdija, you must be patient to create enough height from many layers.
 After being baked, the cake is now ready to serve.

 Ava Kolač is a yummy dessert that you can enjoy anytime.
 The dish has an impressive appearance with an enchanting flavor that will charm you immediately.
 This is an awesome dish to treat your friends and family to a beautiful meal.